 Approved by GME Committee: Jan.
 14, 2013

 Revised: July 2018

 Residents and fellows may desire to take an elective rotation at an outside institution within the United States or abroad.
 Such away elective rotations should have as its primary goal an educational focus that cannot be obtained at Penn State Health Milton S. Hershey Medical Center.
 During the elective rotation, Hershey Medical Center will continue to pay the resident’s or fellow’s salary, benefits, and malpractice insurance as currently provided.
 Malpractice coverage is not provided for rotations outside the United States.
 All other associated expenses (housing, meals, travel, etc.) will be the responsibility of the resident/fellow.
 Additional malpractice insurance beyond the current coverage will not be provided by Hershey Medical Center.

-- The Application for Off-Site ‘Away’ Elective Rotation must be printed, completed and signed/approved by the applicant’s Program Director and the Associate Dean for Graduate Medical Education and DIO (or his designee), then returned to the Graduate Medical Education Office.
+- The Application for Off-Site “Away” Elective Rotation must be filled out online.
+A copy is emailed to the applicant’s Program Director, who must provide the Graduate Medical Education Office with input before the request can be processed.
 All requests must be received by the Graduate Medical Education Office at least 60 days before the beginning of the rotation to be considered for approval.

 - The preceptor at the outside elective site must provide a letter agreeing to accept the resident/fellow for the time period requested, agreeing to the stated goals and objectives of the rotation, and agreeing to complete an evaluation of the resident’s/fellow’s performance during the rotation and to send this evaluation to the resident’s Program Director.

 - No more than one elective away month may be taken per resident/fellow during their training period.
 Programs that require four years or more of residency training may offer one additional away elective month.
 Exceptions may be granted by the Designated Institutional Official (DIO).